Last Updated on April 25, 2023 by Louisa

 To what extent can the power of love really change a person?
 Can they withstand the contract?
 And what do you do when one person you hate the most becomes the one person you can’t live without?

 This book has an impressive balance of drama and romance that allows readers to be swept away by this passionate journey.
 It’s well written and has characters with depth.

 Like this post?
 Don’t forget to save it on Pinterest!

 Final Word on Fake Relationship Romance Books

-Do you think we’ve missed anything?
-Let us know in the comments!
+Do you think I’ve missed anything?
+Let me know in the comments!